Nonprofit board members engaged in a professional training session around a conference table

 IRS Form 990 scrutinizes five governance policies — training ensures board members understand and comply with these expectations

 This guide covers what board training actually involves, what topics it should address, how much it costs, what free resources are available, and how to determine whether your organization needs outside help.
-It is written from a practitioner perspective — not as a software company selling a platform or an association linking to membership-gated resources, but as a consultant who has facilitated board training for organizations ranging from grassroots community groups to regional institutions with $50 million in annual programming.
+It is written from a practitioner's vantage — not as a software company selling a platform or an association linking to membership-gated resources, but as a consultant who has facilitated board training for organizations ranging from grassroots community groups to regional institutions with $50 million in annual programming.

 What Is Nonprofit Board Training?
 (And Why Most Boards Skip It)